 Although taliglucerase alfa has not yet been approved for commercial sale, patients are being treated with taliglucerase alfa, both in the framework of our clinical trials and related studies and in compassionate use programs, special access agreements, named patient provisions and other programs designed to ensure that treatments are available to Gaucher patients in light of recent shortages of approved treatments.
 In July 2009, following a request by the FDA, we submitted a treatment protocol to the FDA in order to address an expected shortage of the current enzyme replacement therapy approved for Gaucher disease.
 The treatment protocol was approved by the FDA in August 2009, and we are continuing to treat patients in the United States under this protocol.
 On July 13, 2010, we announced that the French regulatory authority had granted an Autorisation Temporaire d'Utilisation (ATU), or Temporary Authorization for Use, for taliglucerase alfa for the treatment of Gaucher disease.
 An ATU is the regulatory mechanism used by the French Health Products and Safety Agency to make non-approved drugs available to patients in France when a genuine public health need exists.
 This ATU allows Gaucher disease patients in France to receive treatment with taliglucerase alfa before marketing authorization for the product is granted in the European Union.
 Payment for taliglucerase alfa has been secured through government allocations to hospitals.
-In addition to the United States and France, taliglucerase alfa is currently being provided to Gaucher disease patients under special access agreements or Named Patient provisions in Brazil and in other countries.
-Hundreds of patients, in the aggregate, have been treated with taliglucerase alfa.
+In addition to the United States and France, taliglucerase alfa is currently being provided to Gaucher disease patients with taliglucerase alfa.